 So let’s move beyond the cliche of technophobe Boomer vs digitally-savvy Millennial here; there are plenty of senior workers who dive head-first into technology while there are youngsters who aren’t chained to their smartphone.
 This isn’t as much a generational thing as it is a business continuity thing.

 It’s crucial for your knowledge transfer process to instigate a technological solution that can be harnessed from wherever your employees are, at whatever time.
 What’s currently in the Boomer practice lead’s head must get into the cloud so that it can help answer any questions his colleagues may have in the future, on the road, at their desk or on the move.

 The digital workplace is transforming the way companies work, but that doesn’t mean the old ways should be forgotten.
-Using a G Suite intranet can help you to capture the knowledge of your soon-to-retire both as a way to document where you’ve come from, and as a way to ensure you can get to where you're going next.
+Using an intranet software can help you to capture the knowledge of your soon-to-retire both as a way to document where you’ve come from, and as a way to ensure you can get to where you're going next.